okosohor/github-crm/README.md

 ---
 ## Required .env Files

-To run the project correctly, you need to create a `.env` file in the ./client and ./backend folders with the following variables:
+To run the project correctly, you need to create a `.env` and `pg.env` file in the ./client and ./backend folders with the following variables:

 BACKEND
 ```env